kyllingstad/zmqd/README.md

 becomes `zmqd.Message.send()` and so on.
 Thus, the library should feel both familiar to ∅MQ users and natural to D users.

+The documentation may be browsed online at http://kyllingstad.github.io/zmqd/.

 ## Requirements ##

 What you need is: